ibm-cloud-docs/appid/customizing-tokens.md

 ## Configuring tokens
 {: #configuring-tokens}

-You can customize your tokens [in the GUI](/docs/services/appid?topic=appid-customizing-tokens#configuring-tokens-ui) or by using [the API](/docs/services/appid?topic=appid-customizing-tokens#configuring-tokens-api){: external} by setting the lifespan validity or by adding custom claims to your tokens.
-Check out the following table to see how lifespan is configured or continue reading to learn about mapping custom attributes.

-With the API, you can customize the information that is returned in your App ID tokens as well as setting the lifespan.
+With the API, you can customize the information that is returned in your App ID tokens.
+{: shortdesc}

 If you just want to configure the lifespan of your token, you can quickly make the changes through the service dashboard.
 For more information, see [Managing authentication](/docs/services/appid?topic=appid-managing-idp#idp-token-lifetime).
+{: tip}

 1. Obtain an IAM token.
 For more information, see the [IAM documentation](/docs/iam?topic=iam-getstarted#getstarted).